jabedhasan21/Notes/Docker/setup.md

 docker stack rm <appname>                             # Tear down an application
 ```

+###  Part 4: Swarms
+Here in part 4, you deploy this application onto a cluster, running it on multiple machines.
+Multi-container, multi-machine applications are made possible by joining multiple machines into a “Dockerized” cluster called a swarm.

+#### Understanding Swarm clusters
+A swarm is a group of machines that are running Docker and joined into a cluster.

+#### Set up your swarm

 ### Dockerfile
 This is the sample php hello world application docker file